 Specifically, it’s thought that those with the condition may negatively react to a specific bacterium known as bacillus oleronius.5

-There is also a chance that a type of mite known as Demodex could play a role in rosacea.
+Among other possible rosacea triggers is a type of mite known as Demodex, which could contribute to a rosacea flare up.
 This microscopic mite, which is found on everyone’s skin, may accumulate in greater numbers on the cheeks and nose – areas where rosacea commonly appears.
 This could trigger an allergic reaction in those with rosacea.
 But the jury is still out regarding whether or not the Demodex mite causes the condition.6

 How Coconut Oil Could Help

-Research indicates coconut oil not only has anti-inflammatory properties but also fatty acids that can help repair skin.7 It also contains lauric acid, which has been shown to soothe irritated skin.
+Research indicates coconut oil for rosacea not only has anti-inflammatory properties but also fatty acids that can help repair skin.7 It also contains lauric acid, which has been shown to soothe irritated skin.

 Coconut oil also has antioxidant properties.8

 Oxidation occurs when an element mixes with oxygen.
-While it’s a normal process your body needs to survive, it can also cause problems.
+While this is a normal process your body needs to survive, it’s a double edge sword, because oxidation can also cause problems.
 For example, oxidation can form free radicals, dangerous molecules that can damage cells and tissues.10

 What’s not as clear is whether ingesting coconut oil will help a sufferer deal with the symptoms of rosacea.
-It does contain antioxidants, but you’d likely have to ingest so much oil, you would experience limited benefits.
-Coconut oil contains a great deal of fat, so any benefits you might see would be negated by the weight you might gain.11
+Coconut oil does contain antioxidants, but to get those benefits, you’d likely have to ingest an unreasonable amount of oil.
+And since coconut oil contains a great deal of fat, so any benefits you might see from using coconut oil for rosacea would be countered by the weight you might gain.11

 Using Coconut Oil Topically

 You need to stay on the safe side and do a patch test before using coconut oil for rosacea – even if you don’t have any sort of food allergy.
 Try applying coconut oil to a small patch of skin on your arm, then take a look at the area 24 hours later.
-If you don’t notice any sort of reaction, and the area is not irritated, then it will probably be safe to use on your face.13
+If you don’t notice any sort of reaction, and the area is not irritated, then it will probably be safe to use on your face and other areas affected by rosacea.13

 There is no clinical evidence coconut oil will get rid of your rosacea symptoms completely.
-Some swear by using it, while others say it’s a big waste of time.
+Some people swear by coconut oil, while others say it’s a big waste of time.
 Again, you should never apply it to your face, or any other part of your skin, until your doctor says it will be completely safe for you to do so.